Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Load Balancing of Effectual Computations

 \subsection{Software Directed Load Balance}

-\mysubsubsection{Clustering NZ tensor elements for populating dense data regions} As described in section \ref{sec::data-extraction-HW}, a few techniques focused on high sparsity of weights.
-They proposed structured pruning or data combining approaches for clustering the tensor elements in locally dense regions that are dispatched to PEs for processing in a conventional manner \cite{asgari2019eridanus, kung2018adaptive}.
-Such techniques improve the regularity of processing, considerably increase the PE utilization, and lower the number of execution passes (invocations of accelerator resources).
-However, these techniques may not be effective when the algorithms cannot control data generation or do not achieve the structured sparsity for other tensors (e.g., activations).
+\mysubsubsection{Clustering of NZs for populating dense data regions} As described in section \ref{sec::data-extraction-HW}, a few techniques targeted high $W$-sparsity.
+They used structured pruning or data combining approaches for clustering the tensor elements in locally dense regions that can be dispatched to PEs for processing in a conventional manner \cite{asgari2019eridanus, kung2018adaptive}.
+Thus, they achieve high PE utilization and lower invocations to accelerator resources.
+However, such techniques may not be effective when algorithms cannot generate or pack structured sparse data (e.g., dynamic unstructured sparsity).

-Li et al. \cite{li2019squeezeflow} proposed concise convolution rules (CCR) for efficiently partitioning sparse convolutions into effective and ineffective sub-convolutions.
-CCR decomposed 2D convolutions into matrix multiplication for processing locally dense regions (subsets) of filters and input feature maps.
-Li et al. \cite{li2019squeezeflow} showed that CCR can eliminate most of the ineffective computations and their storage (for VGG-16, achieving reduction of about 79\% and 51\%, respectively).
+Concise convolution rules (CCR) \cite{li2019squeezeflow} partitioned sparse convolutions into effective and ineffective sub-convolutions for processing locally dense regions of filters and input feature maps.
+It eliminated a majority of ineffectual computations and their storage (for VGG-16, achieving reduction of about 79\% and 51\%, respectively) \cite{li2019squeezeflow}.
 Sub-convolutions after CCR transformation were executed on the SqueezeFlow accelerator \cite{li2019squeezeflow}.
-When only one tensor is sparse, SqueezeFlow executes it with a scalar-matrix product, and as a Cartesian product of vectors when both the tensors are sparse.
-However, this architecture may not support generic tensor operations, since each PE only performs multiplication for a Cartesian product.
-Extending CCR methodology to other algorithms (beyond convolutions) can be challenging.
+However, with PEs performing only all-to-all multiplications, it may not support generic tensor operations; it can be challenging to extend CCR methodology for other algorithms.

-\mysubsubsection{Data reorganization prior to work allocation} In ZENA accelerator \cite{kim2017zena}, each PE of a sub-workgroup processed a different set of filters.
-Kim et al. \cite{kim2017zena} recognized inefficiencies caused by load imbalance during the execution of convolutions on the ZENA accelerator.
-To balance the load on each PE, they sorted filters by sparsity, and the PEs were allocated filters such that all PEs executed filters of similar sparsity during processing of a sub-workgroup.
+\mysubsubsection{Data reorganization before work allocation} In ZENA \cite{kim2017zena}, each PE processed a different set of filters for processing a sub-workgroup.
+For balancing computations among these PEs, filters were sorted by sparsity and allocated to PEs such that all PEs executed filters of similar sparsity.